AyhanAbdullayev/Open_file/README.md

 # Open_file
-I used Datetime  and Os moduls
+I used Datetime  and Os modules for this FileProject.